rerobots/hardshare/doc/pages/tutorials/misty.md

 hardshare register --permit-more
 ```

-Now `hardshare config -l` will show a list of multiple IDs.
+Now `hardshare list` will show a list of multiple IDs.
 All commands given
 previously in this tutorial and in [Quickstart](/quickstart) can be used again with the
 new ID by specifying it on the command-line.